ratnavarshith/qaoa-maxcut/README.md

 # QAOA for Max-Cut

-A reproducible QAOA implementation for the Max-Cut problem with INTERP warm-start, four graph families, classical baselines, and a depolarizing-noise sweep.
+A QAOA implementation for the Max-Cut problem with INTERP warm-start, four graph families, classical baselines, and a depolarizing-noise sweep.
 Built around the questions:

 - Does deeper QAOA actually beat classical polynomial-time algorithms?
 - How well does the INTERP heuristic (Zhou et al. 2020) recover from random initialization at higher depths?
 - At what gate-error rate does deeper QAOA become *worse* than shallow QAOA?

 ## Why this matters